martin0300/GDPS-Editor-2.2-Save-Extractor/README.md

 ## Old method

 If the old method worked better for you, you can find it [here](https://github.com/martin0300/GDPS-Editor-2.2-Save-Extractor/blob/main/oldmethod.md).

+# Troubleshooting

+## Login failure

+If a login failure occurs or your game crashes when pressing **Login**, it usually means one of the following:

+-   A connection to the server failed
+-   The game version is incompatible with the server (You can check supported versions [here](#supported-versions))

+Try the following steps:

+1. **Restart both Tun2Socks and the extractor.**
+2. Make sure your **device and computer are on the same network.**
+3. **Double-check the proxy IP address and port number.**

+If it still doesn't work, [**open an issue**](https://github.com/martin0300/GDPS-Editor-2.2-Save-Extractor/issues) and I'll take a look at it.

 # How does it work?